Aditya-Komaravolu/Food-Demand-Forecasting/README.md

  more details.

- You should have received a copy of the **GNU General Public License** along with GNU Mailman.
+ You should have received a copy of the **GNU General Public License** along with Machine Learning Repo.
 If not, see <https://www.gnu.org/licenses/>.